Changissnz/the_social_tragedies_chronicles__claude_generated/README.md

 And then BAMMO!!
 Destruction and disgrace.
 The silent roar of the phantoms lurking around at night, the ghouls circling the Cathedral, the goblins guarding the corporate skyscraper billion dollar enterprise.
-These are the unknowns that have been keeping something far more unpleasant to many, and that is the unexpected, at bay.
+These are the unknowns that have been keeping something far more unpleasant from many, and that is the unexpected, at bay.

 Maybe it's because things are heating up, like a volcano about to erupt.
 Maybe the hot honeymoon has passed,